earthstar-project/earthstar/docs/serialization-and-hashing.md

 **Good choice:**

 Something extremely simple.
-We use this:
+We (will soon) use this:

 ```js
 // convert document into one big string
 let serializedDoc = Object.entries(document)